RosboneMako/MakoStacked/README.md

 Another thing to try is where EQ is applied.

 High gain amps have EQ before the gain stage.
 Because any low freqs will overwhelm the distortion stage.
 This is how a FUZZ pedal works.
-So a certain amps EQ style and position can determine how that amp sounds.
+So a certain amps EQ style and EQ position can determine how that amp sounds.

 This VST is designed to be a sort of tool chest or playground for you to figure things out, play, and have fun.